KhaosMC/khaos-utils/README.md

 - Status (Know if your minecraft servers are online/offline)
 - [Bridge the gap discord](https://github.com/KhaosMC/bridge-the-gap-discord) client integrated
 - Fetch pictures of animals from Flickr
+- Ask for definition of words from Urban Dictionary

 ## Todo
 - Application management with database (create tickets, handle them etc)